Columns Layout = 2

 Thriving programs in liver and kidney transplantation at Einstein Hospital;

 - Center for excellence in bariatric surgery at Elkins Park Hospital;

 - Cooperation with the PRIDE Program for comprehensive transgender care including gender-affirming hormone therapy;

 - Consultation service at Willowcrest Skilled Nursing Facility, which provides an unusual continuity of patient care after the acute inpatient setting;

 - Consultation service at MossRehab, rated among the top rehabilitation hospitals in the US.
 This opportunity provides a unique view of endocrine issues of post-surgical and brain injury patients, like hypopituitarism after brain trauma or diabetes management in chronic alternative feeding methods;

 - Elective to serve as staff at Setebaid, a week long diabetes summer camp.

 Fellows see outpatients in clinic 2 – 4 half days per week.
 They are responsible for the inpatient consult service at the two primary facilities on a rotation basis.
-Second year fellows have electives in reproductive endocrinology, pediatric endocrinology, and options to rotate in the a variety of specialty clinics like bariatrics, lipid clinic, osteoporosis clinic as well as with radiology in nuclear medicine and bone densitometry.
+Second year fellows have electives in reproductive endocrinology, pediatric endocrinology, and options to rotate in a variety of specialty clinics like bariatrics, lipid clinic, osteoporosis clinic as well as with radiology in nuclear medicine and bone densitometry.
 They will also have dedicated time to participate in a research project.
 There will be opportunities to practice thyroid ultrasounds.
 Current fellows are performing 15-20 fine needle thyroid aspirations during training.
 In addition to regular teaching rounds and case conferences, fellows participate in monthly pathology conference, journal club, and research conference.
-Fellow participation in external conferences is encouraged, for example those sponsored by the Endocrine Fellows Foundation and national meetings like ENDO and AACE.
+Fellow participation in external conferences is encouraged and supported, for example those sponsored by the Endocrine Fellows Foundation and national meetings like ENDO and AACE.